-When you're giving gifts

-Never give cash.
+Our Anti-bribery policy on OneArrivanet provides further information about gifts and hospitality.

+- Providing clear guidance on what constitutes the giving and receiving of acceptable gifts and hospitality. - Providing training around gifts and hospitality.

+- Remaining vigilant when you're giving gifts. - Never give cash.
+Or cash-like equivalents, such as gift cards or vouchers. - Be extra careful with gifts to public officials.
+Speak to your compliance manager before giving any gift to a public official. - Remaining vigilant when you're receiving gifts. - Keep records.
+Know whether a gift needs logging in the local gift register, and do so. - Refuse cash.
 Or cash-like equivalents, such as gift cards or vouchers.

-Be extra careful with gifts to public officials.
-Speak to your compliance manager before giving any gift to a public official.

-When you're receiving gifts

-Keep records.
-Know whether a gift needs logging in the local gift register, and do so.

-Refuse cash.
-Or cash-like equivalents, such as gift cards or vouchers.

-Refuse anything lavish.
+- Refuse anything lavish.
 Unless there is a legitimate business reason, lavish gifts or entertainments are rarely appropriate.
-If you're not sure, speak to your compliance manager.

-Refuse anything that might be seen as a bribe.
-If a gift or entertainment could look like a bribe, or appear to be an attempt to influence your decisionmaking - even if it isn't, or doesn't - turn it down.

-Don't compromise your judgement.
-If you feel there's a genuine risk that even a legitimate gift or entertainment might sway your decision-making, refuse it.
-Double-check anything involving foreign travel.
+If you're not sure, speak to your compliance manager. - Refuse anything that might be seen as a bribe.
+If a gift or entertainment could look like a bribe, or appear to be an attempt to influence your decision-making even if it isn't, or doesn't turn it down. - Don't compromise your judgement.
+If you feel there's a genuine risk that even a legitimate gift or entertainment might sway your decision-making, refuse it. - Double-check anything involving foreign travel.
 If a gift involves flights or travel abroad, speak to your compliance manager before accepting.